GraphicsReplicability/replicability.graphics/.github/PULL_REQUEST_TEMPLATE.md

 Your contribution will be validated by project owners.
 Upon acceptance, it will appear automatically on the Siggraph Reproducibility website https://replicability.graphics

-**Note about self-reviewing**: the reviews provided by the authors of a paper will be double checked to validate the replicability.
+**Note about self-reviewing**: we accept the reviews provided by the authors of a paper.
+These reviews will be clearly identified and may be double checked to validate the replicability.
+If you're an author, please clearly mention it when submitting your review (pull-request or email).